kyiwsr/calculator/README.md

 # Planning Process:
 Key point:
 - client is a Pre-School Principal
+- create a colourful calculator with mathematical operations
 - use Java Swing components

 Design Pattern:
 Reason:

 Classes: